bionetslab/grn-benchmark/src/dgca-cli-tool/README.md

 - `--output_path`: Output path where the results will be saved.
 The results file will be named 'network.tsv'.

 ## Input File Format
 The input files should be TSV (Tab-Separated Values) format containing gene expression data.
-Each file must have genes as rows and samples as columns for each condition.
+Each file must have genes on the first column and samples on the others for each condition.

 ## Output File Format